Coping With Common Period Problems

 If a medical condition is affecting your monthly cycles, then treatment of the condition will help to resolve the problem.
 As mentioned earlier, lots of strenuous exercise combined with a poor diet can also cause amenorrhea.
 Cutting back on exercise and eating a balanced diet with more calories will help correct the problem, but be sure to talk with your doctor too.

-Menorrhagia (pronounced: meh-nuh-RAY-jee-uh) is the term doctors use for extremely heavy, prolonged periods.
-Menorrhagia is more than just 1 or 2 days of a heavier-than-average flow.
-Girls who have menorrhagia soak through at least a pad or tampon an hour for several hours in a row, have blood clots the size of a quarter or more, or have periods that are more than 7 days long.
+Abnormal uterine bleeding (AUB) is a term doctors use when talking about extremely heavy, long-lasting periods.
+Abnormal bleeding is more than just 1 or 2 days of a heavier-than-average flow.
+Girls who have AUB soak through at least a pad or tampon an hour for several hours in a row, have blood clots the size of a quarter or more, or have periods that are more than 7 days long.
 They may need to wear both a tampon and a pad at the same time, or may need to change tampons or pads overnight.

-Many girls have hormone imbalances during puberty, so it's not uncommon to experience menorrhagia during the teen years.
+Many girls have hormone imbalances during puberty, so lots of girls have heavy bleeding.
 Other possible causes of heavy bleeding include thyroid conditions, bleeding disorders, or inflammation or infections in the vagina or cervix.

-To help figure out the cause of abnormal bleeding, a doctor may do a pelvic exam, a Pap smear, blood tests, and/or an ultrasound.
-If you do have menorrhagia, it may be treated with hormones, other medications, or removal of any extra tissue in the uterus that may be the cause of excessive bleeding.
+To help figure out the cause of abnormal bleeding, a doctor may do a pelvic exam, a Pap smear, blood tests, or an ultrasound.
+If doctors think heavy bleeding needs treatment, they will decide what to do based on what's causing the problem.

 Extremely Painful Periods